BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 <img alt="figure 3" id="figure3" src="images/napari_flood_tool3.png" />

 Neat!
 Just a couple of things missing though.
 We only get Spinboxes now, what about the Slider?
 Don't worry, we can fix this still maintaining the one-liner, although a bigger one now :grimacing:.
-We can add widget options as python dictionnaries, like this:
+We can add widget options as python dictionaries, like this:

 ```
 flood_widget = magicgui(flood, delta={'label': 'Temperature Increase (Δ°C):',